Watagon/learning-opensips/README.md

 Here we have a Dockerfile that permits to build a docker image with opensips, node.js (used to run functional tests) and sngrep2 (used to follow SIP message flows)

+## Pre-requisites

+Please follow [learning-freeswitch](https://github.com/MayamaTakeshi/learning-freeswitch) first as it will give you a solid understanding of how to write functional tests.

 ## Building the image:
 ```
 ./build_image.sh